isi-nlp/rtg/README.md

 cd rtg                # go to the code
 # use rtg-xt.git if you dont have access to rtg.git

-conda env create -n rtg python=3.7   # adds a conda env named rtg conda activate rtg  # activate it
+conda create -n rtg python=3.7   # adds a conda env named rtg conda activate rtg  # activate it

 # install this as a local editable pip package